- Purchase the complete Expat Arrivals Ottawa Guide (PDF)

 Most accommodation options in this part of Ottawa are pricey apartments in luxury complexes.

 Westboro Village is an up-and-coming area of western Ottawa.
-The area’s street scene is very lively with boutiques, restaurants, coffee shops and bars opening up every month.
-Westboro is popular with young professionals and couples.
+The neighbourhood’s street scene is lively and animated, and there are plenty of boutiques, restaurants, coffee shops and bars located here.
+Westboro is particularly popular with young professionals and couples.

-The range of housing options includes loft apartments and townhouses and many residents in this area will be treated to stunning views of the Gatineau Mountains and the Ottawa River.
+The range of housing options includes loft apartments and townhouses, and many residents in this area will be treated to stunning views of the Gatineau Hills and the Ottawa River.

-Westboro Village is served well by public transport and has two O-Train stops, Westboro and Carlton, in addition to a number of regular bus routes.
+Westboro Village is served well by public transport, with links to the O-Train and several regular bus routes.

 The Glebe, in central Ottawa, is one of the city's wealthiest residential areas.
 The neighbourhood is mostly populated by families with children.
-As a result of the area's demographics, expats will find that there are a large number of good schools in close proximity.
-Furthermore, a good deal of social services in the neighbourhood are geared towards youths.
+As a result of the area's demographics, expats will find that there are a large number of good schools nearby, and a good deal of social services in the neighbourhood are geared towards youths.

-Alta Vista is located in southern Ottawa and is a great suburb for expats with children because of the fact that it has lots of open spaces and opportunities for the kids to get involved in outdoor activities.
-The area is very residential and has strong community ties which focus on local churches, schools and community centres.
+Alta Vista is located in southern Ottawa.
+It is a great suburb for expats with children because of its abundance of open spaces and opportunities for the kids to get involved in outdoor activities.
+Alta Vista is residential and has strong community ties which focus on local churches, schools and community centres.

-Alta Vista is well connected to Ottawa’s city centre with two O-Train stops and a number of bus routes that pass through the suburb.
+Alta Vista is well connected to Ottawa’s city centre with links to the O-Train, and several bus routes also pass through the suburb.
 It's also an excellent base for those who need to travel nationally or internationally for work because of its proximity to Ottawa’s international airport.

 Luxury living in Ottawa